-The unfunded actuarial liability as of each valuation date is amortized over a rolling ten year period.
+The net unfunded actuarial liability (after subtracting payments due from municipalities paying for prior service) as of each valuation date is amortized over a rolling ten year period.
 All payments are determined assuming total pay increases by the annual inflation rate.